digitallyinduced/ihp/Guide/mail.markdown

     sendMail ConfirmationMail { user }
 ```

+Note that emails can also be send from within scripts but only with the slightly modified `sendmailFromScript` function.

 ## Mail Servers

 By default IHP uses your local `sendmail` to send out the email.
 IHP also supports sending mail via AWS Simple Email Service (SES).
 This is recommended for production.